Public aid and government assistance from Texas HHS.

 Job training is offered from the Texas Supplemental Nutrition Assistance Employment and Training program, which is often combined with SNAP food stamps.
-It can help low income families and individuals acquire long-term independence and self-sufficiency by preparing clients for work and by helping them find a job.
-Access a wide variety of employment services through job training activities as well as more general work-related education.
+It can help low income families and individuals acquire long-term independence and self-sufficiency.
+It works by preparing clients for work and by helping them find a job.
+Access a wide variety of HHS employment services through job training activities as well as more general work-related education.

 The main objective of the Employment and Training program is to assist food stamp and SNAP recipients to both help them find and maintain employment.
 This can include using programs such as the provision of a resource known as work opportunities for 18- to 50-year-old Able-Bodied Adults Without Dependents (ABAWDs).
 Individuals can also get help through participation in education, training activities, and public work programs.

 Texas Health Steps - Free dental checkups and medical care is offered for children, young adults age 20 and younger as well as teenagers.
-All can get help from the federal government Medicaid program.
+All can get help, including prescriptions, from the federal government Medicaid program or other state resources.
 Texas Health Steps can provide qualified individuals with free health and/or dental care, and there are also medications for free from the state or drug companies.

 Private health insurance can be paid for by the Health Insurance Premium Payment.
 It is a federal government Medicaid type program that helps families pay for health insurance and the resulting medical bills.
 Dental care may be offered as well by HHS.
 It can help families that receive private health insurance, or those that have a child or a spouse with Medicaid.

 This Medicaid service will pay the Texas family's private health insurance bills if the total cost of that insurance is less than the total cost of health care if the patient had Medicaid.
 The total cost of the insurance includes the coinsurance, deductibles, as well as the premium.
 The entire family’s cost will be paid for too by the Department of Human Services.

-Medical transportation in Texas is available.
+Medical transportation from Your Texas Benefits is available.
 If you need a ride to the dentist, doctor, or a local drug store in order to access your Medicaid services, dial 1-877-633-8747 for transportation.
 This Department of Human Services program in Texas focuses on disabled adults as well as senior citizens.